21 Women Have Accused Trump Of Sexual Assault Or Harassment & Here's How They Describe It — UPDATE

 He probably doesn't want me telling the story about that time he continually grabbed my ass and invited me to his hotel room.

-Trump never responded specifically to Searles, but he did deny all accusations against him during the campaign and again this week.
+Trump never responded specifically to Searles, but he did deny all accusations against him during the campaign and has denied them since.
 The campaign also released a statement specifically denying the claims of misconduct at pageants.

 It's unclear who Searles told and when, given that she has not given interviews to share her account.
 It was reported last year, though, that several other contestants commented on the Facebook photo and corroborated Searles' account.